Anonymous slings mud at China's Tianhe, aims at Morgan Stanley

-HONG KONG (Reuters) - When stock researcher Anonymous Analytics accused China’s Tianhe Chemicals (1619.HK) last week of doctoring the books ahead of a Hong Kong IPO, it was pitting itself against one of Asia’s top private equity firms, Morgan Stanley Private Equity Asia.
+HONG KONG, Sept 8 (Reuters) - When stock researcher Anonymous Analytics accused China’s Tianhe Chemicals last week of doctoring the books ahead of a Hong Kong IPO, it was pitting itself against one of Asia’s top private equity firms, Morgan Stanley Private Equity Asia.

 Industry insiders say the amount is unusually high for diligence work.